-For an applicant to register as an assessor, the applicant needs:
+For an applicani to register as an assessor, the applicant needs:

-- A minimum of two years relevant occupational experience. - Well-developed interpersonal skills, subject matter and assessment experience. - Well-developed aviation subject matter expertise. - A qualification in aviation at NQF Level 6. - To be a registered assessor with the relevant Education and Training Quality Assurance Body.
+- A minimum of two years relevant occupational experience. - Well-developed interpersonal skills, subject matter and assessment experience. - Well-developed subject matter expertise within aviation. - Competent in the exit level outcomes of the National Diploma: Air Traffic Control NQF Levei 6 - To be a registered assessor with the relevant Education and Training Quality Assurance Body.